 Breast Lift Surgery in Gurgaon

 A breast lift — mastopexy — raises a sagging breast by reshaping the existing tissue, removing loose skin, and repositioning the nipple-areola complex to a more natural height.
 Breast lift surgery at Dr. Shikha Bansal's clinic in Gurgaon is planned across four scar-pattern families: crescent, periareolar, vertical, and anchor lift.
 The right technique is chosen by ptosis grade, skin quality, breast volume, areola size, and whether volume restoration with an implant or fat transfer is also needed.
-This page covers mastopexy technique selection, procedure flow, recovery, Gurgaon cost, scar maturation, and when a lift is combined with breast augmentation or mommy makeover surgery.
+This page covers mastopexy technique selection, how to read before-and-after results, procedure flow, recovery, what the ₹1.4 lakh to ₹2.2 lakh cost band covers in Gurgaon, scar maturation, the risks and complications of a lift, and when a lift is combined with breast augmentation or mommy makeover surgery.

 Ptosis grade assessed before technique choice: crescent, periareolar, vertical, or anchor Breast lift planned for position and shape, with augmentation added only when volume is truly missing Nipple-areola position, areola size, asymmetry, and skin quality documented before surgery